dfint/df-translation-toolkit/README.md

 You need Python 3.10 (or higher) and uv (`pipx install uv`).

-Clone or download the repo, then install dependencies it with `uv sync` command.
+Clone or download the repo, then install dependencies with `uv sync` command (optional, they will be installed automatically on a command run).

 ## Usage examples